 Are designed for use with normal bushwalking boots.
 Snowshoeing takes much less time to learn than skiing and snowshoes can sometimes outperform skis in confined areas and very soft snow.
 They are however slower and more tiring in most Australian conditions.
+Once you've been a skier, you may get frustrated not being able to slide down hills!

 The most suitable skis for backcountry touring are metal edged touring skis with a pattern on the base for grip.
 Traditionally these skis were narrow (50-60mm) and almost straight sided.
 Recently wider skis (85-90mm ) with considerable side cut have become more popular – the sidecut makes 'carving' turns easier although the wider skis may run a little more slowly in tracks.
 Track racing skis are lighter, longer and narrower than touring skis and have a smooth base.
 They are used either for skating or with wax applied to the base for grip.
 Telemark skis are similar to downhill skis but with a freeheel binding.
 They may have smooth or pattern soles.
 Alpine touring skis are downhill skis fitted with a binding that allows the boot to be either locked to the ski for downhill running or free to lift the heel when climbing.
 Skins have to be attached to these skis to climb uphill.